EvgeniaKondratyuk/BERT-fine-tune-Humor-Detection/README.md

 The experiment can be reproduced.

 The repository contains the dataset in a CSV file, a folder with 2 codes for BERT fine-tuning, and the model application.
-Please make sure to download the model application before using it.
+Please make sure to download the model before using it.
 The model is hosted here: https://huggingface.co/GeniaV/BERT_Humor_35k/tree/main.

 ##### Dependencies: